nextcloud/documentation/admin_manual/configuration/configuration_encryption.rst

 Use Server-Side Encryption
 ==========================

-ownCloud ships an encryption app, which allows to encrypt all files stored in your ownCloud.
+ownCloud ships En encryption app, which allows to encrypt all files stored in your ownCloud.
 Encryption and decryption always happen on the server-side.
 This enables the user to continue to use all the other apps to view and edit his data.
+The Encryption app is meant to protect user data on external storage.

 The app uses the user's log-in password as encryption-password.
 This means that by default the user will lose access to his files if he loses his log-in